-You have same investment options in the USA to get Tax Breaks.
+You have some investment options in the USA to get Tax Breaks.
 You can max out your 401(k) and IRA.
 In addition, if you are a homeowner, you get Mortgage Interest payments as tax deductions.
 If Both parents are working, then child care expenses are deductible.
-In USA tax was paid approximated 40% and in India tax is less than 25%.
+In the USA the tax was paid approximately 40% and in India tax is less than 25%.

-I don’t know what tax dedication are available in India, but there are options to lower your income tax in the USA.
+I don’t know what tax dedication is available in India, but there are options to lower your income tax in the USA.

 Money and Income

 Being “financially stable” and “financially independent” are 2 different things.

 Now very many people understand the difference.
 Unfortunately, in India, parents want their kids to go to Medical School or Engineering.

 You don’t see them encourage kids to think in terms of an Entrepreneur.

 For anyone who wants to be Financially Independent, even in the USA, working for an employer is not going to get you there unless you are in Top Management position with Millions in Bonus.

 If both husband and wife work high paying jobs 100,000 to 150,000 then you can expect to save 1 Million Dollars when you retire.